Biomolecular condensate: As biochemical reactors

 Synthetic condensates offer a way to probe cellular function and organization with high spatial and temporal control, but can also be used to modify or add functionality to the cell.
 One way this is accomplished is by modifying the condensate networks to include binding sites for other proteins of interest, thus allowing the condensate to serve as a scaffold for protein release or recruitment.
 These binding sites can be modified to be sensitive to light activation or small molecule addition, thus giving temporal control over the recruitment of a specific protein of interest.
 By recruiting specific proteins to condensates, reactants can be concentrated to increase reaction rates or sequestered to inhibit reactivity.
+More importantly, by spatially organizing the proximity of enzymes in a complex pathway, synthetic condensates can be used to direct the metabolic flux of branched reactions.
+In an extreme example of using RNA-based synthetic organelle TEARS to organize violacine biosynthesis pathway in E. coli, the side reaction that produces deoxychromoviridans over the desired product deoxyviolacine can be abolished completely by TEARs.
 In addition to protein recruitment, condensates can also be designed which release proteins in response to certain stimuli.
 In this case, a protein of interest can be fused to a scaffold protein via a photocleavable linker.
 Upon irradiation, the linker is broken, and the protein is released from the condensate.
 Using these design principles, proteins can either be released to, or sequestered from, their native environment, allowing condensates to serve as a tool to alter the biochemical activity of specific proteins with a high level of control.

+As biophysical models

+Synthetic condensates enable complex investigation of the property of biological condensates in vivo.
+Using synthetic condensates, researchers showed its strong capability to buffer intracellular concentration or reduce noise.
+Under non-equilibirum environment of fast-growing bacteria, a synthetic organelle like RNA-based TEARS can in fact reversely amplify the noise by asymmetric division.
+In the same article, TEARS have been used to recruit multiple components like split GFP and present tunable composition control of biological condensates.

+Protein Purification

+A significant application of synthetic biomolecular condensates is in the field of protein purification, offering an alternative to traditional methods like chromatography.
+The PandaPure technology leverages the principles of LLPS to isolate specific proteins of interest directly within host cells like E. coli.
+In one example, the researcher harnesses RNA-based TEARS system and co-express the target protein, which is autonomously captured and sorted into these synthetic organelles within the cell.
+After harvesting the cells, they are lysed to release the organelles, which now contain the concentrated target protein.
+Finally, in situ tag cleavage is mediated to release pure, tag-free protein from the organelle.
+This method simplifies the purification process into a single operation that includes tag removal, eliminating the need for columns, resins, or magnetic beads.
+It significantly reduces manual labor, time, and waste compared to conventional purification techniques.